 - Having realized the first two steps, the third step is about ‘asana’ or physical postures.
-These asana increase the strength, endurance, and resistance to various diseases, thus empowering the body, mind, and soul.
+These asanas increase the strength, endurance, and resistance to various diseases, thus empowering the body, mind, and soul.

-Pranayama, the fourth limb, is regarded as the most important step in yoga.
-‘Prana’ is the life force and ‘ayama’ is extension.
+- Pranayama, the fourth limb, is regarded as the most important step in yoga.
+‘Prana’ is the life force and ‘ayama’ is an extension.
 Pranayama means the “extension of breath”.
-Sages in ancient times found that oscillatory breathing has a good influence on mind.
+Sages in ancient times found that oscillatory breathing has a good influence on the mind.

-Concentration, or dharna, is the sixth limb and is one of the hardest steps.
-Yoga experts and gurus suggest concentration on breathing can help in holding focus in one direction.
+- Concentration, or dharna, is the sixth limb and is one of the hardest steps.
+Yoga experts and gurus suggest concentration on breathing can help in holding the focus in one direction.

 As per the National Health Interview Survey in 2007, yoga is among the top complementary health practices used in the USA.